Trip Planners and Pocket Maps and Service Guides

 - Also available is the America the Beautiful National Parks and Federal Recreational Lands Pass for $80.
 This pass is available to the general public and provides access to, and use of, Federal recreation sites that charge an Entrance or Standard Amenity Fee for a year, beginning from the date of sale.
 The pass admits the pass holder/s and passengers in a non-commercial vehicle at per vehicle fee areas and pass holder + 3 adults, not to exceed 4 adults, at per person fee areas. (children under 16 are admitted free) More information – under Fees & Passes.

-- Senior Pass – America the Beautiful costs $10 and is a lifetime pass.
+- Senior Pass – America the Beautiful costs $80 for a lifetime pass or $20 for an annual pass.
 It is available to U.S. citizens or permanent residents age 62 or over.
 It provides the same benefits of the America the Beautiful Pass shown above.
 More information.